 4. Make it easy for designers to select your products

 Architects, interior designers, and engineers are infamously time-poor.
 So, the race towards specification is all about making the product selection and decision-making processes as smooth as humanly possible.
 But in the end: the architect, interior designer, and engineer need to meet client directives.
 If the project scope includes an outstanding BREEAM rating, designers need to select components that fit the bill.
 Miguel Angel Heras, Head of Marketing and Communications at Roca, adds:

 “It’s all about having your products readily available to anyone in the world, downloadable in the formats they want.”

-To add fuel to information fire: BIM is moving from a luxury to a must as building projects are getting increasingly complex – L35's design of the Santiago Bernabéu Stadium in Madrid is a testament to this fact.
+To add fuel to the information fire: BIM is moving from a luxury to a must as building projects are getting increasingly complex – L35's design of the Santiago Bernabéu Stadium in Madrid is a testament to this fact.

-Establish and nurture relationships early, so specifiers come to you and not the other way around.
+Establish and nurture relationships early so specifiers come to you and not the other way around.
 Key decisions about pricing, technical product descriptions, specification data, and product design aren’t being made at the specification stage – they materialize when projects are in the research and design phases.

 Apart from doing your homework and creating your ideal profiles, you need to enrich them with a bit of data-driven truth.
 Cristina Bosch, Roca's Digital Communications Manager, adds:

 "Creating BIM objects and getting on BIMobject allows us to stay close to professionals and align with their needs.
 But it is unfeasible to manage the data generated from over two million downloads.
 Streamlining the process will enable us to manage, nurture and qualify leads.
 This will improve efficiency as well as the overall customer journey.”